ent/ent/doc/md/extension-api.md

 ### Introduction

-The Ent [Extension API](https://github.com/ent/ent/blob/a19a89a141cf1a5e1b38c93d7898f218a1f86c94/entc/entc.go#L197) facilitates that creation of code-generation extensions that bundles together [Code-gen Hooks](code-gen.md#code-generation-hooks), [Templates](templates.md) and [Annotations](templates.md#annotations) to create reusable components that add new rich functionality to Ent's core.
+The Ent [Extension API](https://github.com/ent/ent/blob/a19a89a141cf1a5e1b38c93d7898f218a1f86c94/entc/entc.go#L197) facilitates that creation of code-generation extensions that bundle together [Code-gen Hooks](code-gen.md#code-generation-hooks), [Templates](templates.md) and [Annotations](templates.md#annotations) to create reusable components that add new rich functionality to Ent's core.